Founder & Chairman

 Vice President, Learning and Professional Development

 Deanna is a recognized expert in patient/family experience, leadership development and educational design.
 She has extensive experience as a senior strategist for improving the patient experience.
-Through her role as Director, Learning and Professional Development with The Beryl institute, she has helped shape the Institute’s learning strategy and led the development of the Patient Experience Body of Knowledge courses, a comprehensive learning framework that provides a clear path to delivering superior patient experience performance.
+Through her role, she has helped shape the Institute’s learning strategy and led the development of the Patient Experience Body of Knowledge courses, a comprehensive learning framework that provides a clear path to delivering superior patient experience performance.
 With a passion and dedication to bringing together a variety of voices, experiences and perspectives from the Institute’s global community, Deanna has expanded the development of numerous educational events and learning offerings focused on patient experience solutions, proven practices and idea generation.
 She has a widespread and broad impact on improving the patient experience, leading the content selection for the annual Patient Experience Conference, facilitating regional roundtables and visiting healthcare organizations through the Institute’s On the Road series.
 Deanna has also been instrumental in bringing physician leaders and champions together in forming the Physician Community of The Beryl Institute.
 Prior to joining the Institute, Deanna worked at Wheaton Franciscan Healthcare, beginning her career as a respiratory therapist and holding a variety of leadership roles focusing on patient experience, strategic planning, operations, organization development, learning strategy and solution deployment.
 She holds a Master of Arts in education and instructional design.
 Deanna lives in Wisconsin and brings the same level of passion and dedication to her personal life enjoying cycling, kayaking and anything outdoors with her husband, Jeff.

 Vice President, Membership

-Denise Brown is an innovative experienced association executive with over 30 years of membership and marketing experience in the non-profit community.
+Denise is an innovative experienced association executive with over 30 years of membership and marketing experience in the non-profit community.
 She is an adept customer service representative encouraging growth, creativity and name recognition for large, medium and small member-based organizations.
 As Vice President, Membership, focusing on the members’ needs, membership development, member satisfaction, member retention and acquisition efforts are her priority.
 Denise has been a member of the American Society for Association Executives (ASAE) for over 20 years and currently serves on the ASAE’s Membership Section Council as Vice Chair.
 She was appointed to the ASAE Membership Development Committee (2011-14) and the ASAE Marketing Council (2008-2011).
 Denise has been recognized with the 2014 Gold Circle Award of Excellence in Membership Recruitment.
 Denise earned her B.S. in Business Management from the University of Maryland.
 She has a passion for singing, and her voice has graced the background for various well-known gospel artists.
 She is active in her church community and the National Multiple Sclerosis Society with her daughter, who was diagnosed with MS at the young age of 13 in 2006.
 It brings her much joy when she can help someone and bring a smile to their face.
-She enjoys traveling and spending time with her fiancé, David.
+She enjoys traveling and spending time with her husband, David.
 She is a mother of three beautiful daughters, Shauntia, Royonna and Nyesha and a grandmother of two, Noah and Aubrey.

 Director, Member Experience